Key Largo (film): Production

 The script was adapted from a 1939 play of the same name by Maxwell Anderson.
 In the play, the gangsters are Mexican bandidos, the war in question is the Spanish Civil War, and Frank McCloud is a disgraced deserter who dies at the end.

 Edward G. Robinson had always had top billing over Humphrey Bogart in their four previous films together: Bullets or Ballots (1936), Kid Galahad (1937), The Amazing Dr. Clitterhouse (1938) and Brother Orchid (1940), but the situation switched for the billing in this final film in which Bogart and Robinson worked together.
 In at least one trailer for the film, however, Robinson is billed above Bogart in a list of the actors' names at the end of the preview, and photographs exist of Robinson being billed above Bogart on some theatre marquees.
 In the film itself and in posters, Robinson's name is between Bogart's and Lauren Bacall's but slightly higher than the other two.
 In some posters, Robinson's picture is substantially larger than Bogart's, and in the foreground manhandling Bacall while Bogart is in the background.

 The film was shot primarily at the Warner Bros.
 Studios, Burbank, in order to keep costs down.
 The beach and hotel exterior were constructed on the Warner Bros. backlot; the interior scenes were filmed on a sound stage; and the boat scenes were filmed in Sound Stage 21, a huge indoor water tank.
-Exterior shots of the hurricane were taken from stock footage used in Night Unto Night, a Ronald Reagan melodrama which Warner Bros. also produced in 1948.
+Exterior shots of the hurricane were taken from stock footage used in Night Unto Night, a Ronald Reagan melodrama which Warner Bros.
+Pictures also produced either in 1948 or 1949.
 Filming took 78 days.

-The boat used by Johnny Rocco (Robinson)'s gang to depart Key Largo, with Frank (Bogart) at the helm, is named the Santana, which was also the name of Bogart's personal 55-foot (17 m) sailing yacht.
+The boat used by Johnny Rocco's (Robinson) gang to depart Key Largo, with Frank (Bogart) at the helm, is named the Santana, which was also the name of Bogart's personal 55-foot (17 m) sailing yacht.